folio-org/ui-users/src/components/Commander/README.md

 # Keyboard Commands
 With this system of components, module-wide key combinations can be specified in one place - at the top of a module and applied through a `<CommandList>` instance.
 Further within the component tree, `<HasCommand>` is used to apply handlers to the key combinations to suit the requirements and fulfill workflows for the module.
-These special components function as wrappers for `stripes-react-hotkeys`, allowing for additional capabilities in discoverability to be built into the system.
+These special components function as wrappers for core hotkey components, allowing for additional capabilities in discoverability to be built into the system.
 ## CommandList
 This is a top-level component that stores default shortcut configurations.
 This configuration is re-usable and can be used to set up interfaces for customizeable shortcuts.
 ### CommandList Props